A System-Level Analysis of Conference Peer Review: Institutional Memory

-Perhaps the cleanest result concerns the resubmission gap.
-If a conference operates like our idealized model with noiseless authors, then we would observe the following: \emph{Every paper ever submitted to the prestigious conference is eventually accepted; however, at any given conference, many papers will be rejected, and thus need to be submitted multiple times.} With many parameters, the vast majority of papers are rejected.
+\emph{Resubmission Gap.} Perhaps the cleanest result concerns the resubmission gap.
+If a conference operates like our model with noiseless authors, then we would observe the following: \emph{Every paper ever submitted to the prestigious conference is eventually accepted; however, at any given conference, many papers will be rejected, and thus need to be submitted multiple times.} With many parameters, the vast majority of papers are rejected.
 On the surface, this sounds like a dystopian bureaucracy.

 The frequently proposed and obvious reaction is to accept all acceptable papers the first time, without making them resubmit multiple times.
-This would allegedly decrease the reviewing load (because each paper would only be reviewed once), without affecting the quality of the conference because all of the papers were going to be accepted anyway.
+This would allegedly decrease the reviewing load and increase author welfare (because each paper would only be reviewed once), without affecting the quality of the conference because all of the papers were going to be accepted anyway.
 Superficially, this seems very reasonable.

 However, our model warns that this is an unlikely outcome.
 Instead, by lowering its acceptance threshold, the conference would also lower its de facto threshold.
-While the papers being currently submitted could be overwhelmingly accepted in one round, it would invite more, lower-quality submissions.
+While the papers currently being submitted could be overwhelmingly accepted in one round, it would invite more, lower-quality submissions.
 These lower-quality submissions would themselves be repeatedly submitted, and so the review burden would not necessarily decrease, and could even increase.
+Furthermore, as these lower-quality papers dilute the conference value, author welfare may decline, as illustrated in \cref{fig:QA_Pareto_frontier_continuous}.

-Of course, this is a not a perfect reflection of reality.
+Of course, this is not a perfect reflection of reality.
 In particular, because authors are not all aware of their papers' qualities, some submissions are of low quality and are very unlikely to ever be accepted.
 However, the experience of this article's authors is that for some prestigious conferences, the situation is similar to a large extent: the pool of submitted papers has been self-selected to those that will eventually appear in a good venue.